-6.0 Credits - 100 Hours - 12 Weeks The focus of this course is on the installation of different motor control circuit and devices.
+The focus of this course is on the installation of different motor control circuit and devices.
 Emphasis will be placed in developing the students' ability to diagram, wire, and troubleshoot the different circuits along with Electrical, Electronic, and Mechanical control devices.
-Prerequisite: EL 101, EL 102 - Co-requisite: None

-EL 204 EQUIPMENT MAINTENANCE AND TROUBLESHOOTING 3.0 Credits - 50 Hours - 12 Weeks This course introduces the student to maintenance and troubleshooting techniques, used in manuals, test equipment, and inspection/repairs of the equipment.
+EL 204 EQUIPMENT MAINTENANCE AND TROUBLESHOOTING

+This course introduces the student to maintenance and troubleshooting techniques, used in manuals, test equipment, and inspection/repairs of the equipment.

 Prerequisite: EL 202 - Co-requisite: None

-EL 205 COMMERCIAL WIRING 6.0 Credits - 100 Hours - 12 Weeks This is an introductory course on commercial wiring methods.
+EL 205 COMMERCIAL WIRING

+This is an introductory course on commercial wiring methods.
 The student will be able to read commercial blueprints and apply the National Electrical Code to commercial wiring systems.
 Students will also receive training in conduit bending and conduit runs for circuits.
-Prerequisite: EL 104, EL 201 - Co-requisite: None

-EL 206 PROGRAMMABLE LOGIC CONTROLLERS 3.0 Credits - 50 Hours - 12 Weeks This course will cover the use of programmable logic controllers in modern electrical settings.
+EL 206 PROGRAMMABLE LOGIC CONTROLLERS

+This course will cover the use of programmable logic controllers in modern electrical settings.
 Also, the operating principles of PLC's and practice in programming, installation, and maintenance of PLCs will be studied.

 Prerequisite: EL 202 - Co-requisite: None

-EL 208 MOTOR MAINTENANCE AND TROUBLESHOOTING 3.0 Credits - 50 Hours - 12 Weeks This course will focus on the principles and practices of electrical motor repair.
+EL 208 MOTOR MAINTENANCE AND TROUBLESHOOTING

+This course will focus on the principles and practices of electrical motor repair.
 Also, the course will cover the topics of disassembly/assembly and preventative maintenance of common electrical motors.

-Prerequisite: EL 202 - Co-requisite: None energy field and an emphasis on alternate energy sources and their technology and application.
-The class will explore society's present needs and future energy demands, and then focus on alternate, renewable energy sources such as solar, biomass (conversions), wind power, geothermal and hydro.
-Energy conservation methods will also be emphasized.
+Prerequisite: EL 202 - Co-requisite: None